Updated: Oct 31

 Although there was a need during the famine, Elijah was only sent to a woman name Zarephath (1King 17:7-16).
 And during Elisha lifespan many people had a disease, but Elisha was only able to cure a man name Naaman (2Kings 5).
-Do not find it strange or confusing when people reject you because as we see from the Scriptures, it happens to all of us.
-Again, what you have is not meant for everyone.
+This is because they were not always welcomed or accepted.

-Jesus was rejected by people but chosen by God and became the foundation that the church (we) is now built upon and is our support.
+Jesus was rejected by people but chosen by God and became the foundation that the church is now built upon.
 He is now the standard of how we should be living our life's and the one we rely on.
 And when you put your trust in Him, you will never be put to shame ( 1Peter 2:6 ).

-So be encouraged, our Savior has gone through the same situation you are going through and will be going through; but if you continue to read His story, you will see how you can get through your own rejections in life and stay on track to fulfilling your purpose.
-And then when the time is right you will be exalted by God (1Peter 5:6-7) because you are in favor with God (Luke 2:52, 1Samuel 2:26, Proverbs 3:4).
+So then, be encouraged.
+Our Savior has gone through the same situation you are going through and will be going through; but if you continue to read His story, you will see how you can get through your own rejections in life and stay on track to fulfilling your purpose.
+And then when the time is right you will be exalted by God (1Peter 5:6-7) because you are in favor with Him (Luke 2:52, 1Samuel 2:26, Proverbs 3:4).

 Remember the Bible is your guide for life and how you can grow, mature, and get through anything in life!

 This blog was inspired and quoted from It's OK To Be Single "Dealing with rejection".